n8n-io/n8n-docs/docs/integrations/builtin/credentials/wise.md

 > This request requires Strong Customer Authentication (SCA).
 Please add a key pair to your account and n8n credentials.
 See https://api-docs.transferwise.com/#strong-customer-authentication-personal-token

-To enable signing a token we need to create and add a public and private key  and add the public key to wise.
-In user [profile settings](https://wise.com/settings/public-keys).
+To enable signing a token you need to create and add a public and private key.
+Add the public key to Wise in user [profile settings](https://wise.com/settings/public-keys){:target=_blank .external-link}.

 As a first step we need to generate an RSA key pair: